-- Calendar: ZAJO as published by a relevant provider that adheres to the Republic of South Africa's Public Holidays Act (Act No 36 of 1994). - Spot lag: s = 0, i.e. the effective date equals the trade or the forward date. - Business day convention: Modified Following. - Accrual period date generation: Backward (EOM) algorithm to determine start and end dates.
-The sub-accrual periods may then be identified using the ZAJO calendar. - Number of accrual periods: If n is not a whole number then round-up, i.e. set $n = \lfloor x_m/z_m \rfloor$ , which will create an initial period that is a short-stub. - Day-count convention: ACT/365 Fixed.
+- Calendar: ZAJO as published by a relevant government authority. - Spot lag: s = 0. - Business day convention: Modified Following. - Accrual period date generation: Backward (EOM) algorithm to determine start and end dates.
+The sub-accrual periods may then be identified using the ZAJO calendar. - Number of accrual periods: If n is not a whole number then round-up, i.e. set $n = \lfloor x_m/z_m \rfloor$, which will create an initial period that is a short-stub. - Day-count convention: ACT/365 Fixed.